-The Lecrín Valley is an ideal base for enjoying the flora and fauna of Granada.
+The Lecrín Valley is an ideal base for seeing the flora and fauna of Granada.
 The wetlands, Sierra Nevada and the Alpujarra offer a unique opportunity for birdwatching.
-In the spring and autumn, wildflower lovers, will find hundreds of flowers virtually anywhere they go.
-One of our favourite walks for wildflowers and butterflies is along the Camino de la Cebada.
-Take the wonderfully, scenic drive along the GR 3204 from Restábal through Pinos del Valle, towards Los Guájares and the coast, until you get to the now ruinous Venta de la Cebada (Cebada Inn) on the right, at the highest point of the route.
-Just opposite is the Torre de la Cebada (Cebada Tower).
-Stand by the tower and you’ll be able to see the Mediterranean Sea on the one hand and the Sierra Nevada mountains on the other.
-From here you can take the long circular walk down to Izbor or just wander along the many rural roads enjoying the spectacular views and the wildflowers.
+In spring and autumn, wildflower lovers will find hundreds of flowers almost anywhere they go.
+One of our favourite walks for flowers and butterflies is along the Camino de la Cebada.
+Take the wonderfully, scenic GR 3204 from Restábal through Pinos del Valle, towards Los Guájares and the coast, until you get to the now ruinous Venta de la Cebada (Cebada Inn) on the right, at the highest point of the route.
+Just opposite is Torre de la Cebada (Cebada Tower).
+Stand by the tower and you’ll see the Mediterranean Sea on the one hand and the Sierra Nevada mountains on the other.
+From here take the long circular walk down to Izbor or just wander along the rural roads, enjoying the spectacular views and the flowers.

 The Science Park Granada

 This museum in Granada is a great place to visit for a hands on experience for all the family.
 Just 25 minutes drive from Restábal with ample parking space.

 From their website: The Science Park is an interactive museum of over 70.000 m2 .
 Located a few short minutes on foot from the historic city centre of Granada, it has one of the most varied offers for cultural and scientific leisure in Europe.
 Out doors:- The Observation Tower.
 A viewpoint over the City of Granada where you can experience science and technology.
 Tropical Butterfly Garden.
 Observe the butterfly life cycle.
 Over 20 different tropical species.
 The Flying Predators Workshop.
 Get to know the ecology and biology of predator birds.